 MHM provides behavioral health and medical specialty services to governmental agencies in a wide variety of patient care settings, including correctional facilities, state hospitals, courts, juvenile facilities and community clinics.

 Correctional Medical Services

 MHM partnered with Centene Corporation to create Centurion....the next generation of correctional healthcare.
 Centurion combines technology, innovation, and sound clinical services to provide an efficient, yet clinically effective medical service program for inmate populations.
-Centurion currently provides medical services to the departments of corrections in Massachusetts, Minnesota, Tennessee, Vermont, Mississippi, Florida, and New Mexico.
-For more information on Centurion, visit the Centurion website here.
+Centurion provides medical services to correctional systems in Arizona, New Hampshire, Minnesota, Tennessee, Vermont, Mississippi, Florida, and New Mexico.

 MHM offers state psychiatric hospitals solutions for staffing, management, and modern clinical operating systems, including community re-entry services.